Looking for a Desktop Support Engineer Job?

 11. How can we convert the Hard Disk into Dynamic?

-Open the RUN windows and type in the “diskmgmt.msc” command; you will get a new window from there, select the option by right clicking to Basic hard disk to Dynamic hard disk.
+Open the RUN windows and type in the “diskmgmt.msc” command; you will get a new window from there, select the option by right-clicking to the Basic hard disk to Dynamic hard disk.

 12. “Blue Screen of Death” what do you understand by this term?

-The main reason of this error is because of the incompatibility of some of the software or the hardware of the OS.
+The main reason for this error is because of the incompatibility of some of the software or the hardware of the OS.

 - Faulty RAM

 We can solve this problem by the following steps:

 - Take out the RAM and clean it by rubbing a rubber on the chip side and again insert it back.

 - If the error occurs again then try using the RAM on another computer.